-- 8.3.5 Projectiles shall not be fired at the head or torso of an individual owing to the risk of death or serious injury from impact trauma.80 - 8.3.6 Chemical irritants should not be used in confined spaces, such as prison cells, 81 where there is no viable exit, owing to the risk of death or serious injury from asphyxiation.
-Low cross contamination sprays (e.g. PAVA) may be better suited to this application. - 8.3.7 Chemical irritants that contain hazardous levels of active agent should not be used.
-Where an irritant is found to have had long-term effects on individuals, it should be determined whether these effects can be prevented through better supervision and training of law enforcement officials or whether the use of the particular type of agent should be discontinued.
+- 8.3.6 Irritant projectiles should not be fired at the head or face of an individual owing to the risk of death or serious injury from impact trauma.78 - 8.3.7 In general, chemical irritants should not be used in confined spaces, such as prison cells,79 where there is no viable exit or adequate ventilation, owing to the risk of death or serious injury from asphyxiation.
+Low cross-contamination sprays (e.g. PAVA) may be better suited to this application. - 8.3.8 Chemical irritants that contain hazardous levels of active agent should not be used.
+Where an irritant is found to have had long-term effects on individuals, it should be determined whether these effects may be prevented through better supervision and training of law enforcement officials or whether the use of the particular type of agent should be discontinued.
+Associated chemicals (for example, combustion products from pyrotechnic devices) may also have toxic effects.
+Accordingly, any toxic effects of active or associated chemicals should be considered and suitably tested.